-The Access Seeker shall pay the Access Provider the relevant Charges determined in accordance with Schedule 3 – (Pricing) of the Reference Offer.
+The Access Seeker shall pay the Access Provider the relevant Charges determined in accordance with Schedule 3 – (Pricing) or any additional provisions in the relevant Service Descriptions of the Reference Offer.

-The Charges exclude all applicable Government taxes and surcharges, including value added tax, sales taxes, duties, fees and levies, all of which shall be the sole responsibility of the Access Seeker and paid promptly when due.
+The Charges exclude all applicable Government taxes and surcharges, including any value added tax, sales taxes, duties, fees and levies, all of which shall be the sole responsibility of the Access Seeker and paid promptly when due.

 BILLING AND PAYMENT

 Each party agrees to comply with the terms and procedures set out in Schedule 4 – (Billing) of the Reference Offer in relation to billing and collection.

-The Access Seeker is solely responsible for billing and collecting its charges for services supplied to Access Seeker Customers using the Services.
+The Access Seeker is solely responsible for billing and collecting its charges for services supplied to the Access Seeker Customers using the Services.

 NETWORK PROTECTION AND SAFETY

 Each party is responsible for the safe operation of its Network, and shall, so far as is reasonably practicable, take all necessary steps to ensure that its Network, its Network operations and implementation of these Supply Terms: